SettleMint

 Platform adminthe adminClaim value inside a roles or groups array, or a direct boolean claim named by adminClaimThe user signs in as a regular member.

-Admin is deny-by-default: when adminClaim is empty, no profile is ever promoted to platform admin.
-The role is re-derived on every login, so changing a user's claim at the IdP promotes or demotes them on their next sign-in.
+Admin assignment is deny-by-default: when adminClaim is empty, the platform never promotes a profile to platform admin.
+The role re-derives on every login, so changing a user's claim at the IdP promotes or demotes them on their next sign-in.

 How sign-in flows